signalapp/embedded-redis/README.md

 ==============

 ### 0.8.2
+ * Updated to Redis 6.2.6
+ * Added native support for Apple Silicon (darwin/arm64) and Linux aarch64
  * Compiled Redis servers with TLS support
- * Updated to Redis 6.2.6
- * Added native support for Apple Silicon (darwin/arm64)

 ### 0.8.1